Does your child suffer from the sniffles regularly? How can you tell if she has sinus infection or nasal (nose) allergy?

-Here’s how to tell: nose discharge arising from a nasal allergy is clear, which may be accompanied with sneezing and itchy eyes and fever is usually absent.
+On the other hand, nose discharge arising from a nasal allergy is clear, which may be accompanied with sneezing, nasal congestion, and itchy eyes.
+Your child is unlikely to have fever.

 Minimise or avoid exposure to allergens

 Minimise exposing your child to potential outdoor triggers (pollen, mould, haze particles) and indoor triggers (dust mites, pet dander) to prevent the condition from flaring up.

 For children aged seven and up, N95 masks are available in varying sizes for protection against outdoor pollutants during hazy conditions.